uva-hydroinformatics/pysumma-sciunit/README.md

 The user must issue sciunit commands by using the "!" expression in Jupyter.

-5. Open Sciunit
+5. Open sciunit

 ```
 !sciunit open MyAnalysis
 ````
-6. Show and list all sciunit packages within this resources The sciunit show command will show the latest packaged experiment within the "MyAnalysis" sciunit.
-While the sciunit list command will list all the packaged experiments within "MyAnalysis" sciunit.
+6. List all sciunit packages within this resources
+The sciunit list command will list all the packaged experiments within "MyAnalysis" sciunit.
 ```
-!sciunit show
 !sciunit list
 ```
 7. Repeat the Analysis